wellsaid-labs/tts-evaluation/README.md

 This section discusses various dependencies that need to be installed for this repository.

+### 0. Download the Repository

+Using `git` clone the repository onto your system:

+    git clone --depth=1 git@github.com:AI2Incubator/WellSaidLabs.git

+On May 20th the ~50 megabyte `.git` directory accounts for a majority of the project's size.
+The rest of the project is around ~8 megabytes.
+Using a shallow clone of the repo `--depth=1` decreases the `.git` footprint substantially to ~4 megabytes.
+This is useful for the current experimentation workflow which requires code synchronization.

 ### 1. Install Python Dependencies

 Make sure you have Python 3.7.3 with PIP.
 Install most of the dependencies with the PIP package